Can202/FirefoxInstallerLinux/README.md

 sudo ls && cd /tmp/ && wget https://github.com/Can202/FirefoxInstallerLinux/releases/download/v0.1/firefox_installer_32 && chmod a+x firefox_installer_32 && ./firefox_installer_32 && rm firefox_installer_32
 ~~~

-2. if the command failed, do this and try again the first step:
+2. If the command failed, do this and try the first step again:

 - 64-bits
 ~~~